 Management are still assessing the financial impact of the incident and continue to engage with the Group's insurers.
 These financial statements include costs incurred in the period for restoration of services of £2.4m.
 Management continues to work with specialist advisors to assess any further potential financial penalties and service credits that may be due to third parties.
-At the current time it is not possible to determine the expected outcome or quantification of such amounts, which could also vary based upon the assessed time periods and relevant service levels, and therefore the Director's consider this represents a contingent liability.
+Whilst an estimated service credit position has been recognised, at the current time it is not possible to fully determine the expected outcome or quantification of such amounts, which could also vary based upon the assessed time periods and relevant service levels, and therefore the Director's consider this represents a contingent liability.

-The group holds comprehensive insurance coverage and management continues to engage with the group's insurers to assess the value of losses and restoration costs.
-At the current time such insurance claims, beyond the stage payments received, are considered contingent assets and are also not therefore recognised in the statement of financial position in accordance with accounting standards
+The Group holds comprehensive insurance coverage and management continues to engage with the Group's insurers to assess the value of losses and restoration costs.
+At the current time such insurance claims, beyond the stage payments received, are considered contingent assets and are also not therefore recognised in the statement of financial position in accordance with accounting standards.